ExplicITConsulting/set-outlooksignatures.com/details.md

 #### 2.1.2.
 Linux specific restrictions and notes
 - Users need to access their mailboxes via Outlook Web, as no other form of Outlook is available on Linux (use emulation tools such as Wine, CrossOver, PlayOnLinux, Proton, etc. at your own risk).
   - Support for Outlook Web requires the Benefactor Circle add-on.
-See <a href="/benefactorcircle" target="_blank">'.\docs\Benefactor Circle'</a> for details.
+See <a href="/benefactorcircle">'.\docs\Benefactor Circle'</a> for details.
 - When using email clients such as Mozilla Thunderbird, GNOME Evolution, KDE KMail or others, you can still use signatures created by Set-OutlookSignatures with the Benefactor Circle add-on, as they are stored in the folder `$([IO.Path]::Combine([environment]::GetFolderPath('MyDocuments'), 'Outlook Signatures'))` per default (parameter `AdditionalSignaturePath`).